Table of Contents

 • Segmentation on the translation results in fewer sentences than the respecting sentences from the source language segmentation.

-• The translation segmentation results in more sentences than the sentences created in the source language segmentation.
+• The translation segmentation results in more sentences than those created in the source language segmentation.
 In this case, the pre-process manipulation will gather all the unmatched translations into the last source string.

 For both cases, it is suggested to manually move translations to the appropriate source sentences.